As seen in:

-Luckily, there are some proven ways of following up on a job application.
-Play it right and you’ll dramatically boost your chances of getting hired.
+Luckily, there are some proven ways of following up on a job application that will boost your chances of getting hired.
+And we’re about to share them with you, together with a killer job follow-up email sample.

 This guide will show you:

-So you’ve submitted your resume.
-Congratulations.
-But it’s just the beginning of the hiring process.
+So you've submitted the best version of your resume.
+Congratulations!
+Yet, it's just the beginning of the hiring process.

 The first step is the hardest: